Indie pop

-Indie pop (also typeset as indie-pop or indiepop) is a music genre and subculture that combines guitar pop with DIY ethic in opposition to the style and tone of mainstream pop music.
+Indie pop (also typeset as indie-pop or indiepop) is a music genre and subculture that combines guitar pop with a DIY ethic in opposition to the style and tone of mainstream pop music.
 It originated from British post-punk in the late 1970s and subsequently generated a thriving fanzine, label, and club and gig circuit.
 Compared to its counterpart, indie rock, the genre is more melodic, less abrasive, and relatively angst-free.
 In later years, the definition of indie pop has bifurcated to also mean bands from unrelated DIY scenes/movements with pop leanings.
 Subgenres include chamber pop and twee pop.

-Development and characteristics

-Origins and etymology

-Both indie and indie pop had originally referred to the same thing during the late 1970s.
-Inspired more by punk rock's DIY ethos than its style, guitar bands were formed on the then-novel premise that one could record and release their own music instead of having to procure a record contract from a major label.
-According to Emily Dolan, indie is predicated on the distorted music of the Velvet Underground, the "rebellious screaming" of early punk, and "some of rock's more quirky and eccentric figures", such as Jonathan Richman.
-Pitchforks Nitsuh Abebe identifies the majority of indie as "all about that 60s-styled guitar jangle".